 With that out of the way, you're ready to remove the old receiver using the DIN tools included with your Crutchfield stereo order.
 Slide the tools into holes in the receiver until you hear a click from each one.
 That means they're all the way in there.
 Push the tools slightly outward, pull the receiver out of the dash, then disconnect the harness.

 Detailed stereo and speaker removal instructions

 Installing the new receiver isn't much harder.
-You'll use the factory DIN sleeve, along with the mounting bracket and wiring harness adapter included at a deep discount along with your Crutchfield stereo purchase.
 Between the kit/harness instructions and the free Crutchfield MasterSheet included with your stereo or speaker purchase, you'll have all the info you need to do the job yourself.